defuse/bqp/blog-source/content/seven.md

 another light-cord and, after waiting a brief moment for the illumination, you see what at first appears to be a duplicate of the hallway in the last room.
-As you begin to worry you were wrong about the meaning of “107” and that the long long walk here was pointless, you notice that the symbols on *these* cabinets’ doors are all of the *same* strange form that you found on the parchment in room seven!
+As you begin to worry you were wrong about the meaning of “107” and that the long walk here was pointless, you notice that the symbols on *these* cabinets’ doors are all of the *same* strange form that you found on the parchment in room seven!
 The first cabinet to your left reads,